So Damn Easy Going

-So Damn Easy Going (Så jävla easy going) is a 2022 Swedish comedy-drama film directed by Christoffer Sandler.
+So Damn Easy Going (Så jävla easy going) is a 2022 Swedish-Norwegian comedy-drama film directed by Christoffer Sandler.

 Plot

 Teenager Joanna (Nikki Hanseblad) has ADHD (Attention Deficit Hyperactivity Disorder), and needs medication to calm her fast-paced brain.
-She lives with her depressed father, unable to work.
+She lives with her depressed father, who is unable to work.
 Joanna tries in every way to get money and her medication.
-In all this confusion, she meets the charming and stable Audrey (Melina Benett Paukkonen), but falling in love is not just easy.
-The film, based on the eponymous youth bestseller by Swedish author Jenny Jägerfeld, is a funny, bitter and genuine drama about growing up a girl who has no choice but to be who she is.
+In all this confusion, she meets the charming and stable Audrey (Melina Benett Paukkonen), but falling in love is not just a breeze.

+The film, based on the eponymous youth bestseller by Swedish author Jenny Jägerfeld, is a funny, bitter and genuine drama about growing up as a girl who has no choice but to be who she is.